tldr-pages/tldr/COMMUNITY-ROLES.md

   of the tldr-pages organization.
-  This means they will be able to push commits to all of the organization's repositories, merge PRs, label and close issues, among other things.
+  This means they will be able to push commits to all of the organization's repositories, merge PRs, and label and close issues, among other things.
-  _Note_: All members of the tldr-pages organization must make their membership public.
+  **Note: All members of the tldr-pages organization must make their membership public, to preserve the transparency of the community.**

 - **Organization members who remain active for a while should become organization owners.**
   Specifically: members of the tldr-pages organization